videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remove-participant.md

 };
 ```

-### Events associated with remove
+### Events associated with remove()

 Following callbacks are received when a participant is removed from the meeting.

-- Participant who was removed from the meeting will receive a callback on[`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) of `useMeeting()` hook.
+- The participant who was removed from the meeting will receive a callback on the [`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) method of the `useMeeting()` hook.
-- All other [remote participants](../concept-and-architecture#2-participant) will receive a callback [`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) with Participant object.
+- All other [remote participants](../concept-and-architecture#2-participant) will receive a callback [`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) with the Participant object.

 ## 2. Using VideoSDK Dashboard

-- You can go the session page on [VideoSDK Dashboard](https://app.videosdk.live/meetings/sessions) and select the meeting you can to remove a participant from.
+- For removing a participant using the VideoSDK Dashboard, navigate to the session page on [VideoSDK Dashboard](https://app.videosdk.live/meetings/sessions).
+Select the specific meeting, and from the list of participants, choose the participant you wish to remove.
+Utilize the provided options to remove the selected participant from the meeting.
-- And then from the participants list you can remove any participant you want.

 import ReactPlayer from 'react-player'